The Bradley Core Curriculum emphasizes eight “Areas of Inquiry” that will more deeply engage students in the process of intellectual growth.

 Bradley graduates will be effective verbal and written communicators.
 Bradley graduates, as creative and critical thinkers, will communicate effectively in their personal and professional lives.
 Writing and reading are essential skills that must be continually strengthened.
 Oral communication is similarly critical to effective formal and informal interaction.
 Effective communication is vital to ethical and sustainable societies.

 In the Communication Area of Inquiry, students must select one course that focuses on Oral Communication (OC) and two courses that focus on Writing (W1 and W2).
-Students are encouraged to take the OC and W1 courses during their freshman year and the W2 course no later than their junior year.
+Students are encouraged to take the OC and W1 courses during their first year and the W2 course no later than their junior year.

 Bradley graduates will understand and appreciate the arts as a vital human experience interwoven with other humanistic disciplines.
 The fine arts span the entirety of human history, influencing, reflecting and documenting profound experiences of individuals and cultures.
 Their dynamic evolution necessitates an understanding of how classical foundations inform modern expression.
 Informed aesthetic judgments contribute to the creation of dynamic living and working environments and new media and technologies.
 Through knowledge and experience of aesthetic principles, Bradley graduates will gain a deeper understanding of themselves and an appreciation for the socioeconomic impact of the arts and design.